outcastcorp/Outcast/README.md

 ## NSFW
-**Cooldowns:** All commands in this category have a 5 second cooldown to prevent command spam/abuse and for quality assurance purposes.
+**Cooldowns:** All commands in this category have a 5 second cooldown to prevent command spam/abuse & for quality assurance purposes unless otherwise stated.

 ### chris
 * **Required Bot Perms:** `EMBED_LINKS`, `ATTACH_FILES`